slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Zan Perrion*
 -->

+> *"The difference between sounding smart and being smart is «I don’t know»." (...)
+"The real test of intelligence is if you get what you want from life."
+-- Naval Ravikant*

 > *"Any intelligent fool can make things bigger, more complex, and more violent.
 It takes a touch of genius, and a lot of courage, to move in the opposite direction."
 -- Ernst F. Schumacher*

-> *"The real test of intelligence is if you get what you want from life."
--- Naval Ravikant*

 Talent is fragile and it’s the most sensitive envy trigger.
 To reveal the true nature of your intelligence rarely pays